Davey Boy Smith: Personal life

 Some writers have claimed that Smith's middle name was actually "Boy", supposedly as the result of one of his parents mistaking the middle name field on Smith's birth certificate for the gender field.

 Smith married his wife Diana at the Hart house in October 1984.
 They had two children, Harry (born 2 August 1985 in Calgary) and Georgia (born 26 September 1987, also in Calgary).
 In early January 2000, Smith and Diana divorced.
 Shortly after his release from the WWF in 2000, Smith entered an Atlanta drug rehabilitation clinic to treat his addiction to prescription opiate painkillers, including morphine, upon which he had become dependent following a 1998 back injury suffered while in WCW.

-2000 would also see Smith arrested for allegedly threatening to kill Diana and her sister Ellie.
-This would not be Smith's last interaction with the law: following an altercation at "The Back Alley," a Calgary bar, Smith was charged with aggravated assault against 19-year-old wrestler Kody Light after a dispute regarding how Light had spoken to Diana.
+In 2000, Smith was arrested for allegedly threatening to kill Diana and her sister Ellie.

+Following a July 1993 altercation at "The Back Alley," a Calgary bar, Smith was charged with aggravated assault against 19-year-old wrestler Kody Light after a dispute regarding how Light had spoken to Diana.
 The charges were later dropped.

 Andrea Redding, Smith's girlfriend from 2000 to his death, stated that they were planning to get married shortly before his death.

 He was a supporter of Manchester United FC.